pacnpal/Pac-cogs/birthday/README.md

 ## Usage

-To assign the birthday role to a user, you can use any of these methods:
+To assign or remove the birthday role from a user, you can use any of these methods:

-1. Command:
+1. Commands:
    ```
    [p]birthday @User
    ```